subhoney/naui_instructor_crossover/Naui Open Water Scuba Diver Instructor.md

 #### Qualified Assistants

 When student numbers are too large in dive classes, qualified assistants may be used to create manageable dive teams or to bring student-instructor ratios within NAUI standards.
 A “qualified assistant” is an individual who has completed a designated NAUI course and registered with NAUI.

+### Buddy Teams

+NAUI supports buddy diving as a routine practice and aid to safer diving.
+It is practiced in all NAUI training activities.
+An Activity Leader will definitely face liability problems in case of any mishap that might be even remotely attributed to the lack of a buddy if the buddy system was not endorsed and used when conducting dive(s).

+During recreational diving, Activity Leaders or Activity Divemasters encourage certified divers to select their own buddies.
+Though the two-person buddy team is most common, some diving specialty activities such as cave or wreck penetration may be best done in three-person teams.
+In training, NAUI Instructors must assign or approve students’ buddy choices.